 Texas Penal Code, sexual assault includes sexual relations with any person who is under

-in a lengthy prison sentence if the defendant is convicted.
+felony in Texas and can result in a lengthy prison sentence if the defendant

-capable of giving consent.
-Being mistaken as to the age of the victim
+is not legally capable of giving consent.
+Being mistaken as to the age

-is also not a defense, even if the mistake was a reasonable one under
+of the victim is also not a defense, even if the mistake was a reasonable

 There is a significant defense available in Texas, however.
 If the victim

 was age 14 or older, and the alleged perpetrator was not more than three

 years older than the victim, that is an affirmative defense to a statutory

 rape charge.
 The defendant has the burden of proving this affirmative

 defense by a preponderance of the evidence; if successful, the charge

 Other defenses are also available in a statutory rape case.
 As with any